BIGJRA/BIGJRA.github.io/rejuv.md

 A fitting challenge to end this quest!
-Exeggutor can two shot pretty much your whole team, Aerodactyl can get a free knock out with Glitch Field Hyper Beam, and his other Pokémon have immense coverage.
+Exeggutor can two shot pretty much your whole team, Aerodactyl can get a free knock out with Glitch Field Hyper Beam, and his other Pokemon have immense coverage.
 The good
 news: everything past his lead is weak to stealth rocks!
 So, use Steelix to get those out, then let Jolteon hit Exeggutor and Dragonite with 4x effective Hidden Power.
 Qwilfish helped me weaken Lapras and Gliscor